-11.10.11.1 In the event of an athlete not being satisfied with a ruling given by the Judges, he or she may, except as provided for in article 11.10.10.1 above, appeal to the Jury of Appeal according to article 3.13.
+- 11.10.11.1 A Jury of Appeal of three members will be appointed by FITA, or by the Organising Committee together with the Technical Delegate before the start of the competition.
+Members of the Organising Committee or persons participating in the competition are not eligible for the Jury of Appeal.
+See also Book 1, article 3.13 and Appendix 13. - 11.10.11.2 In the event of an athlete not being satisfied with a ruling given by the Judges, he or she may, except as provided for in article 11.10.10.1 above, appeal to the Jury of Appeal according to article 3.13.
 Trophies or prizes which may be affected by a dispute will not be awarded until the Jury ruling has been given.